 First, make sure the child receives medical attention immediately.
 It may not be apparent on the outside or visibly, especially with young children that can’t talk or communicate well.
 There is always the danger of brain damage and internal organ damage.

 Leaving children inside cars can result in heat exhaustion or heat stroke, leading to permanent disability or even death in just a matter of minutes.
 Kids are not built for heat.
-Children’s temperatures rise three to five times faster than adults.
+Children’s temperatures rise three to five times faster than adults'.
 Furthermore, the temperature of a car can climb about 20 degrees in 10 minutes.
 Remember that cracking a window or avoiding sunlight does not assure a child's safety from extreme temperatures.
-In a day that is just 72 degrees, the temperature inside a car can increase by 30 to 40 degrees in an hour, and 70% of this increase occurs the first 30 minutes.
+On a day that is just 72 degrees, the temperature inside a car can increase by 30 to 40 degrees in an hour, and 70% of this increase occurs in the first 30 minutes.

 Second, report it to the police and to the Texas Department of Family and Protective Services daycare division.
 When daycare employees seek to cover up leaving a kid in the car and lie, it is a big deal.
 They hope it passes over and they get away with it instead of owning up to it and preventing it from happening again.
-Unfortunately, parents that are lied to about their kid being left in a vehicle or the amount of time they are left in the vehicle will not know until they get a lawyer involved and check the tapes.
+Unfortunately, parents that are lied to about their kids being left in a vehicle or the amount of time they are left in the vehicle will not know until they get a lawyer involved and check the tapes.

 In Texas, a person who “intentionally or knowingly leaves a child in a motor vehicle for longer than five minutes, knowing that the child is (1) younger than seven years of age; and (2) not attended by an individual in the vehicle who is 14 years of age or older” commits a Class C misdemeanor.

 Finally, call a daycare negligence lawyer that knows how to properly investigate and handle these types of cases to get to the truth of what really happened to your child and make sure the daycare is held accountable so it doesn’t happen again.
 We all know that conduct rewarded is conduct repeated.
-Leaving kids in cars is not a conduct we want to be rewarded by not enforcing the safety rules and holding them accountable.
+Leaving kids in cars is not conduct we want to be rewarded by not enforcing the safety rules and holding them accountable.